-Get a better understanding of what PAINT CORRECTION means, what it involves and when you should consider such a service.
+Get a better understanding of what paint correction means, what it involves and when you should consider paint correction for your car.
 We will explain what paint is and its characteristics, as well as the procedures of paint correction.
 At the end of this article, we hope you will be able to make a sound decision on whether this is the right service for you.

 Simply said, paint is there to protect the panels of your car.
 It protects the metal from oxidation and therefore avoids rusting.